MicroWebStacks/content-structure/README.md

 the config parameter is optional and do have default values
 * `rootdir` : defaults to current working directory.
 The path where to find the a `content` directory.
 * `outdir` : defaults to `.structure`.
 Relative output directory is the location where all output data will be generated, which is relative to the root directory.
+* `folder_single_doc` : defaults to `false`.
+When `true`, each folder is treated as a single document and the first YAML/YML/JSON file becomes the document model asset.

 ## Generated output
 * `gen/document_list.json`